Last modified: Aug 13, 2024

 Advanced driver-assistance system (ADAS) technologies are designed to help drivers operate their vehicles more safely and efficiently.
-EVKX.net gives you details about the different systems in EVs.
+EVKX.net provides detailed information about the different systems in EVs.

 The level of autonomous driving, also known as the autonomy level, refers to the degree of automation and control a vehicle has over its operation.

-There are six levels of autonomy defined by the Society of Automotive Engineers (SAE) that describe the increasing levels of automation and decreasing need for human input:
+The Society of Automotive Engineers (SAE) defines six levels of autonomy, describing increasing levels of automation and decreasing need for human input:

 Level 0 - No Automation: The driver is responsible for all aspects of driving, including steering, braking, and accelerating.

-Level 1 - Driver Assistance: The vehicle has some level of automation, such as adaptive cruise control or lane departure warning, but the driver is still responsible for most aspects of driving.
+Level 1 - Driver Assistance: The vehicle has some automation, such as adaptive cruise control or lane departure warning, but the driver is still responsible for most aspects of driving.

 Level 2 - Partial Automation: The vehicle can control both steering and acceleration/deceleration under certain conditions, but the driver must remain attentive and ready to take control at any time.